Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Numerical study

 \subsection{Comparison with other methods}

-Now, we compare the BMS-based methods for GAMs with other Bayesian methods for function estimation.
-We consider the three strategies described in Section~\ref{sec:knotprior}: the even-knot splines, VS-knot splines, and free-knot splines, along with a few competitors available in R packages: \texttt{R2BayesX} \citep{umlauf2012structured}, \texttt{Blapsr} \citep{gressani2021laplace}, \texttt{mgcv} \citep{wood2017generalized}, and \texttt{bsamGP} \citep{jo2019bsamgp}.
-In accordance with the results in Section~\ref{sec:sim1}, the three BMS-based approaches are equipped with the intrinsic prior.
-Notably, among the competitors, \texttt{mgcv} is the only frequentist method, while all other approaches are within the Bayesian framework.
-The methods \texttt{R2BayesX} and \texttt{Blapsr} are based on the Bayesian P-splines \citep{lang2004bayesian}.
-While \texttt{R2BayesX} offers conventional MCMC estimates, \texttt{Blapsr} provides the option to employ the Laplace approximation, particularly beneficial for a small number of additive components to enhance computational efficiency.
-In contrast, \texttt{bsamGP} utilizes the second-order Gaussian process to estimate nonparametric functions in GAMs.
+We now compare BMS-based methods for GAMs with other approaches to GAM estimation.
+We consider the three strategies described in Section~\ref{sec:knotprior}: even-knot splines, VS-knot splines, and free-knot splines, alongside several competitors available in R packages: \texttt{R2BayesX} \citep{umlauf2012structured}, \texttt{Blapsr} \citep{gressani2021laplace}, \texttt{mgcv} \citep{wood2017generalized}, and \texttt{bsamGP} \citep{jo2019bsamgp}.
+Based on the results in Section~\ref{sec:sim1}, the three BMS-based approaches use the intrinsic prior.
+Among the competitors, \texttt{mgcv} is the only frequentist method, while the others are Bayesian.
+Specifically, \texttt{R2BayesX} and \texttt{Blapsr} are based on Bayesian P-splines \citep{lang2004bayesian}. \texttt{R2BayesX} offers conventional MCMC estimates, whereas \texttt{Blapsr} provides an option for the Laplace approximation, which can improve computational efficiency when the number of additive components is small.
+In contrast, \texttt{bsamGP} uses a second-order Gaussian process to estimate nonparametric functions in GAMs.